bonyuta0204/Essay/Draft.md

 Instruction just explicitly stated that perform the intervention for a week.
 The interaction between continuing the exercise and adherence to the exercise was significant for happiness scores, indicating that participants who continued the ex- excises were the happiest.

->We believe that these two interventions involve skills that improve with practice,that are fun,and that thus are self-maintaining.
+>We believe that these two interventions involve skills that improve with practice, that are fun, and that thus are self-maintaining.

 #### Definitions
 Epiphenomenon: a secondary effect or byproduct that arises from but does not causally influence a process.

 #### Memo of this article
-Memo of this article. this article suggest that positive intervention can last for longer times.
-Dispite the theory of hedonic treadmill, positive intervention has possibility that it can make long lasting effect on pepople's happiness level. '
+Memo of this article.
+This article suggest that positive intervention can last for longer times.
+Despite the theory of hedonic treadmill, positive intervention has possibility that it can make long lasting effect on people’s happiness level. '
 It also shows that to continue intervention is essential for long lasting benefit of positive interventions.

-### Enhancing Well-Being and Alleviating Depressive Symptoms With Positive Psychology Interventions:A Practice-Friendly Meta-Analysis by Nancy and Lyubormisly
+### Enhancing Well-Being and Alleviating Depressive Symptoms with Positive Psychology Interventions: A Practice-Friendly Meta-Analysis by Nancy and Lyubomirsky

 #### Introduction
-Increasingly, psycholo- gical well-being (WB) is viewed as not only the absence of mental disorder but also the presence of positive psychological resources, including components of hedonic or subjective well-being (e.g., positive affect, life satisfaction, happiness; Diener, 1984)
+Increasingly, psychological well-being (WB) is viewed as not only the absence of mental disorder but also the presence of positive psychological resources, including components of hedonic or subjective well-being (e.g., positive affect, life satisfaction, happiness; Diener, 1984)
->positive psychology interventions (PPIs)?that is, treatment methods or intentional activities that aim to cultivate positive feelings, behaviors, or cognitions.
-For instance, PPI strategies as diverse as writing gratitude letters, practicing optimistic thinking, replaying positive experi- ences, and socializing have been shown to increase WB in nonclinical samples (e.g., Fordyce, 1977; Lyubomirsky, Dickerhoof, Boehm, & Sheldon, 2008; Ruini, Belaise, Brombin, Caffo, & Fava, 2006)
+>positive psychology interventions (PPIs)?
+That is, treatment methods or intentional activities that aim to cultivate positive feelings, behaviors, or cognitions.
+For instance, PPI strategies as diverse as writing gratitude letters, practicing optimistic thinking, replaying positive experiences, and socializing have been shown to increase WB in nonclinical samples (e.g., Fordyce, 1977; Lyubomirsky, Dickerhoof, Boehm, & Sheldon, 2008; Ruini, Belaise, Brombin, Caffo, & Fava, 2006)

 #### Procedure
 **Meta-analysis**
-**important**: **All literuture is shorter than 12weeks**
+**important**: **all literature is shorter than 12weeks**

 #### Result
 >Intervention duration.
-Longer interventions produced greater gains inWB based on the fixed effects model, and this effect approached significance according to the random effects model (one-tailed p5.09)
+Longer interventions produced greater gains WB based on the fixed effects model, and this effect approached significance according to the random effects model (one-tailed p5.09)
 >The combined results of 49 studies revealed that PPIs do, in fact, significantly enhance WB, and the combined results of 25 studies showed that PPIs are also effective for treating depressive symptoms.
 The magnitude of these effects is medium-sized (mean r5.29 for WB, mean r5.31 for depression), indicating that not only do PPIs work, they work well.
 > Individual therapy was most effective, followed by group-administered PPIs, then self-administered PPIs

-### THE HOW, WHY, WHAT, WHEN, AND WHO OF HAPPINESS.Mechanisms Underlying the Success of Positive Activity Interventions by Lyubomirsky
+### THE HOW, WHY, WHAT, WHEN, AND WHO OF HAPPINESS.
+Mechanisms Underlying the Success of Positive Activity Interventions by Lyubomirsky
 #### Introduction
->however, that changing one’s life circumstances (e.g., marital status, career, location, and income)is not the most fruitful path to greater well-being (Sheldon & Lyubomirsky, 2006a)
+>however, that changing one’s life circumstances (e.g., marital status, career, location, and income) is not the most fruitful path to greater well-being (Sheldon & Lyubomirsky, 2006a)
 >A common argument from skeptics is that people’s happiness levels are genetically determined and cannot be substantively changed.
-Despite persuasive evidence from twin studies that well-being levels are strongly infl uenced by genetics (Lykken & Tellegen, 1996)
+Despite persuasive evidence from twin studies that well-being levels are strongly influenced by genetics (Lykken & Tellegen, 1996)
->Such fi ndings suggest that trying to become happier by improving one’s life circumstances?if those circumstances are not dreadful to begin with?is unlikely to pay off .
+>Such findings suggest that trying to become happier by improving one’s life circumstances?
+If those circumstances are not dreadful to begin with is unlikely to pay off.
 >We argue instead that these observed changes can be explained in part by deliberate ways that people choose to think and behave in their daily lives

 Definition of PAI
 >Positive activity interventions (PAIs) involve simple, self-administered cognitive behavioral strategies designed to mirror the thoughts and behaviors of naturally happy people and, in turn, improve the happiness of the person performing them.
-> Th ese activities are similar in that they are all relatively brief, self-administered, and non-stigmatizing exercises that promote positive feelings, positive thoughts, and/or positive behaviors, rather than directly aiming to fi x negative or pathological feelings, thoughts, and behaviors.
+> These activities are similar in that they are all relatively brief, self-administered, and non-stigmatizing exercises that promote positive feelings, positive thoughts, and/or positive behaviors, rather than directly aiming to fi x negative or pathological feelings, thoughts, and behaviors.
 For
 >
-> Th e length of an intervention may also bolster the benefi ts garnered from performing a particular activity, such that the longer the intervention, the greater the increase to well-being (Sin & Lyubomirsky, 2009)
+> The length of an intervention may also bolster the benefits garnered from performing a particular activity, such that the longer the intervention, the greater the increase to well-being (Sin & Lyubomirsky, 2009)
 >
 > Sheldon, Boehm, & Lyubomirsky, 2012
 >
-> and rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
-College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more fi nancial aid; Sheldon & Lyubomirsky, 2006a; Study 1
+> And rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
+College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more financial aid; Sheldon & Lyubomirsky, 2006a; Study 1
 >
-> and rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
-College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more fi nancial aid; Sheldon & Lyubomirsky, 2006a; Study 1
+> And rewarding (Berlyne, 1970; Pronin & Jacobs, 2008; Rolls et al., 1981).
+College students report being less likely to adapt to dynamic life changes (e.g., those that involve continued engagement in a variable, self-directed process, like taking a language class or making a new friend) than to static ones (e.g., acquiring a better dorm room or more financial aid; Sheldon & Lyubomirsky, 2006a; Study 1
 >
-> Furthermore, at a 15-month follow-up to an 8-week loving-kindness meditation training, participants who continued to meditate aſt er the intervention period reported more positive emotions than non-continuers (Cohn & Fredrickson, 2010)
+> Furthermore, at a 15-month follow-up to an 8-week loving-kindness meditation training, participants who continued to meditate after the intervention period reported more positive emotions than non-continuers (Cohn & Fredrickson, 2010)
 >
-> but instead as a tool that people are con- scious of and can deploy when needed.
-If the positive activity is practiced long enough during the intervention that it becomes habitual, then applying it in later times of need will be relatively eff ortless and automatic.
+> But instead as a tool that people are conscious of and can deploy when needed.
+If the positive activity is practiced long enough during the intervention that it becomes habitual, then applying it in later times of need will be relatively effortless and automatic.
 Research
 >
-> Th ree studies have demonstrated that people who engage in positive activities even aſt er the prescribed study period continue to show improvements in well-being over a control group (Cohn & Fredrickson, 2010; Lyubomirsky et al., 2011; Seligman et al., 2005)>
+> Three studies have demonstrated that people who engage in positive activities even after the prescribed study period continue to show improvements in well-being over a control group (Cohn & Fredrickson, 2010; Lyubomirsky et al., 2011; Seligman et al., 2005)>

 ### Variety is the spice of happiness: The hedonic adaptation prevention (HAP) model.
 #### Intoduction
->Sustainable Happiness Model: Our early work regarding these questions focused on the Sustainable Happiness Model (SHM; Lyubomirsky, Sheldon, & Schkade, 2005; Sheldon & Lyubomirsky, 2004, 2006), which divides the possible influences on SWB into three broad categories: genetics, circumstances, and activities (see Figure 1). it sugest that Intentional activities occupies 40% of variety of happiness level, whereas set point occupies 50% and Circumstances occupies 10%
+>Sustainable Happiness Model: Our early work regarding these questions focused on the Sustainable Happiness Model (SHM; Lyubomirsky, Sheldon, & Schkade, 2005; Sheldon & Lyubomirsky, 2004, 2006), which divides the possible influences on SWB into three broad categories: genetics, circumstances, and activities (see Figure 1).
+It suggest that Intentional activities occupies 40% of variety of happiness level, whereas set point occupies 50% and Circumstances occupies 10%
 >e (Emmons & McCullough, 2003; Froh, Sefick, & Emmons, 2008; Lyubomirsky et al., 2005; Lyubomirsky, Dickerhoof, Boehm, & Sheldon, 2009; Seligman, Steen, Park, & Peterson, 2005), contemplating best possible selves (Burton & King, 2008; Lyubomirsky et al., 2009), committing acts of kindness (Dunn, Aknin, & Norton, 2008; Lyubomirsky et al., 2005; Otake, Shimai, Tanaka-Matsumi, Otsui, & Fredrickson, 2006), working on using personal strengths (Seligman et al., 2005), replaying one’s happiest days (Lyubomirsky, Sousa, & Dickerhoof, 2006), and pausing to appreciate, savor, or be mindful of the good things in one’s life (Fredrickson, Cohn, Coffey, Pek, & Finkel, 2008; Seligman et al., 2005)
 >In other words, a positive new activity, when kept fresh and interesting, can engender experiences that keep a person happier over a longer period than the person’s genetics alone would indicate

-they conducted experiment which compare two conditon: high-valiation and low-valiation. they found after 10 weeks, participants in high-valiation group are significantly happier than people in low-valiation conditon. they also found that people in low-validation actually decreased in happiness level.
+They conducted experiment which compare two condition: high-variation and low-variation.
+They found after 10 weeks, participants in high-variation group are significantly happier than people in low-variation condition.
+They also found that people in low-validation actually decreased in happiness level.
 >This finding suggests that not only does implementing an intentional activity in new and unpredictable ways help bolster one’s well-being, but that repeating an intentional activity without spontaneity and freshness may actually be detrimental to well-being.
 It

 >In conclusion, the two studies we have reported here provide the first support for an important feature of both the SHM and HAP models -- the notion that varying how one does a “positive” activity may be crucial in determining whether that activity continues to have enhancing effects on peoples’ well-being.